Charles C. Butler

-Charles C. Butler (February 6, 1865 – November 16, 1946) was an attorney who began practicing law in 1891.
+Charles Cicero Butler (February 6, 1865 – November 16, 1946) was an attorney who began practicing law in 1891.
 Within one year he became a deputy district attorney and then was a district court judge.
 He served as a justice and the chief justice in the Colorado Supreme Court.
 Butler served as president of the Teller County and Denver Bar Associations and was vice president of the Colorado Bar Association.

 Early life and education

 Charles Cicero Butler was born on February 6, 1865, to Washington Irving and Henrietta Comstock Butler in Milwaukee, Wisconsin.
 (Note: Henrietta and Washington I. Butler were married January 11, 1864.
 Henrietta Comstock was born September 12, 1838 in Worthington Ohio.
 She was the daughter of Cicero and Charlotte G. Stiles Comstock.
 The family moved to Milwaukee, Wisconsin.
 Her father was the City Comptroller, a State senator and the inventor of "Comstock’s Rotary Spader".)
 His father, born in New York, was a lawyer who lived in New York and Wisconsin.
 In 1868, he moved to New York City and practiced law until his death in 1885.
 His mother was born in Ohio.
 Butler was an only child.
 He worked in a bank.
 In 1887, he traveled to Gilpin County, Colorado, where he worked as a miner.
 He then moved to Denver, where he studied law under Robert Collier.

 He graduated from the University of Michigan Law School with a Bachelor of Laws (LLB) degree in 1891.
 He was a member of the Phi Delta Phi fraternity.
 The same year, he was admitted to the bar in Colorado.
 He received an honorary Doctor of Law LLD from the University of Denver in 1925.
 He also received a degree from the University of Colorado.